psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 2,short,c
 ```

-However, if you open the CSV file in a spreadsheet program, it will display it in formatted rows and columns, something like this:
+However, if you open the CSV file in a spreadsheet program like Excel, it will display it in formatted rows and columns, something like this:

 ```
 ------------------------------------